shpatrickguo/ds-flashcards/cards/evalulate-sparse-data.md

 ## Q: You’re given a dataset with millions of rows but sparse information on user behavior.
 How would you assess whether the dataset is useful for predictive modeling?

-A: Start by emphasizing that the size of the dataset doesn’t necessarily mean it’s valuable for prediction.
-The key question is whether it contains enough signal relative to noise.
+A: Dataset usefulness depends on whether there is predictive signal, not just size.
+Key steps include:

-- **Coverage and missingness**: First, check how complete the data is.
-If most variables are missing or nearly constant across users, then the model won’t learn much.
+- **Coverage and missingness**: Assess data completeness; near-constant or heavily missing features add little value.
-- **Feature variability**: Look at whether the recorded behaviors actually vary between users.
-For example, if everyone does the same action, there’s nothing useful to distinguish outcomes.
+- **Feature variability**: Ensure user behaviors show meaningful variation rather than uniform actions.
-- **Relationship to target**: If we have a target variable like churn or purchases, let's measure correlations or information gain between features and that target.
-This tells me if any features are predictive.
+- **Relationship to target**: Check correlations or information gain between features and target outcomes (e.g., churn, purchases).
-- **Quick baseline models**: Train a very simple model—like logistic regression or a decision tree—and see whether it performs better than a trivial baseline.
-That’s a practical way to test for signal.
+- **Baseline modeling**: Train simple models to test predictive lift over trivial baselines.
-- **Business context**: Finally, even small predictive improvements may still matter at scale.
-For example, in churn prediction, a few percentage points can translate into a large business impact.
+- **Business context**: Small predictive gains may still be valuable when scaled to millions of users.